evanpurkhiser/prolink-connect/README.md

   // Bring the prolink network online.
   //
   // This will begin listening for prolink devices on the network that send
-  // regular announcment packets over UDP.
+  // regular announcement packets over UDP.
   //
   // This will FAIL if Rekordbox is running on the same computer, or a second
   // instance of the prolink-connect library is running on the same machine. console.info('Bringing the network online');
   const network = await bringOnline();

-  // Once online we can listen for appearning on the network network.deviceManager.on('connected', device =>
+  // Once online we can listen for appearing on the network network.deviceManager.on('connected', device =>
     console.log('New device on network:', device)
   );